 Previous research has found that females with relatives who suffer from anorexia nervosa were 11.4 times more likely to suffer from anorexia nervosa themselves, compared to females without a relative suffering5.
 There has been debate over whether this implicates the influence of genetic and/or environmental factors in the disorder, including for adults where other family members may be involved in their treatment.
 For example, the Academy for Eating Disorders has published a paper contesting the idea that families are a primary cause for anorexia nervosa and have suggested that genetics may be one of many causes of eating disorders.
 They argue, however, that the role of families in the management of anorexia nervosa, including any family members that the person suffering may be living with, is invaluable6.

-This review investigated whether family therapy approaches reduce rates of anorexia nervosa (AN), or associated symptoms, compared to other treatments.
+A systematic review, ‘Family Therapy Approaches for Anorexia Nervosa’4 looked at whether family therapy approaches reduce rates of anorexia nervosa, or its symptoms, compared to other available treatments.